manjaro-libhybris/manjaro-arm-tools/README.md

 sudo buildarmpkg -p package -a any
 ```

-This places the packages created inside `/var/cache/manjaro-arm-tools/pkg/` in either armv7h folder or aarch64 folder.
+This places the packages created inside `/var/cache/manjaro-arm-tools/pkg/` in the architecture folder.

 ## deployarmpkg
 This script is only for package maintainers of Manjaro-ARM.